desiredpersona/blog/src/posts/2016-05-11-disqus-comments-jekyll.md

 {% raw %}{% endif %}{% endraw %}
 ```

 The above codeblock includes your [ Disqus Universal Embed Code](https://disqus.com/admin/universalcode/){rel="nofollow"}.
-You may have noticed that i wrapped the code between `{% raw %}{% if page.comments != false and jekyll.environment == "production" %}{% endraw %}` and `{% raw %}{% endif %}{% endraw %}` liquid if statement.
+You may have noticed that I wrapped the code between `{% raw %}{% if page.comments != false and jekyll.environment == "production" %}{% endraw %}` and `{% raw %}{% endif %}{% endraw %}` liquid if statement.
 This included if statement will allow you to disable Disqus comments on any blog post.
 You simply add `comments: false` in that posts [YAML front-matter](https://jekyllrb.com/docs/frontmatter/).
 As an added bonus it will also prevent Disqus loading when Jekyll's environment is set to development.

 Finally, open your posts layout file normally called `post.html` which is located in your `_layouts` folder and add the following liquid include tag just after the end `</article>` tag.
 This will load Disqus comments right underneath your blog posts when Jekyll's environment is set to production.